osohbayr1016/oyun-uhaanii-academy/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Add tests for new features
+5. Ensure all tests pass
-5. Submit a pull request
+6. Submit a pull request

 ## 📄 License